Leandro Castán: Cagliari (loan)

 On 11 January 2018, Castán joined Cagliari on a six-month loan deal.

 Vasco da Gama

 On 3 August 2018, the player signed for Vasco da Gama.

 International career

 Castán said he did not believe that he would be called up by Scolari to play at the 2014 FIFA World Cup because of Dante, also a left foot defender, already being on the list.

-Personal life

-In 2014, it was found out that he had a cavernoma in his brain.
-He did undergo surgery in December 2014, but due to his recovery he missed most of the 2014–15 season.
-He returned to practice for the 2015–16 pre season.